pudjai-cho/automated-slip-processor/README.md

-# 📜Wix Form Submission Archiving Bot
+# 📜Tenant Payment Record Processor

 This is a Node.js/TypeScript application designed to automate the archiving of file submissions from a Wix Form.
 It reads form submission data from a source CSV file, downloads the corresponding file uploads (which can be single/multiple images or single/multi-page PDFs), standardizes them into a single image file per submission, and archives them in a designated Google Drive folder.